americocunhajr/EPIDEMIC/README.md

 <img src="logo/EPIDEMIC_Logo.png" width="50%">

-**EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis.
+**EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis, which offers functionalities for modeling, monitoring and forecasting.
 The package consists of three modules:

-- **Compartmental models:** dynamical systems that emulate the behavior of homogeneous populations in an epidemic.
+- **Compartmental models:** dynamical systems that emulate the behavior of homogeneous populations in an epidemic;
-- **Forecasting models:** statistical regressors for making short-term predictions based on epidemic data.
+- **Forecasting models:** statistical regressors for making short-term predictions based on epidemic data;
-- **Trend models:** trend graphs that analyze the dynamic behavior of the epidemic in a certain type of "phase space"
+- **Trend models:** trend graphs that analyze the dynamic behavior of the epidemic in a certain type of "phase space".

 This package includes the following file: